-As of early July, Bavaria was the first and only German State to introduce a support scheme specifically targeting cinemas, whatever the number of screens operated.
+- As of early July, Bavaria was the first and only German State to introduce a support scheme specifically targeting cinemas, whatever the number of screens operated.
 Detailed information can be found here, in German.
 It was announced in October that this aid for Bavarian cinemas would be extended until June 30, 2021 and increased by €12m.
-The Hamburg Senate has approved a series of measures that should provide "quick and unbureaucratic" assistance to artists and creative industries companies.
+The amount that can be received by a cinema is based on the number of screens. - The Hamburg Senate has approved a series of measures that should provide "quick and unbureaucratic" assistance to artists and creative industries companies.
 The grants are up to €5,000 for companies with fewer than 10 employees.
 The city also provides a "Corona cultural promotional loan support module" meant to compensate for the financial losses caused by the COVID-19 crisis for all eligible cultural enterprises.
-The maximum amount of the loan is €150,000.
-Hessen introduced a support fund to which cinemas can apply, for a maximum amount of €18,000 per businesses.
-More information can be found here, in German.
-Sachsen State has launched a grant scheme for cinema operators who are faced with restrictions as a result of official measures taken during the corona pandemic, which have impacted their economic performance.
+The maximum amount of the loan is €150,000. - Hessen introduced a support fund to which cinemas can apply, for a maximum amount of €18,000 per businesses.
+More information can be found here, in German. - Sachsen State has launched a grant scheme for cinema operators who are faced with restrictions as a result of official measures taken during the corona pandemic, which have impacted their economic performance.
 The funding will cover commercial rent, expenses for telecommunications and insurance, leasing instalments and interest and principal payments for existing company bank loans.
-More information is available here.
-In Hesse, a scheme was introduced in July and is aimed specifically at all cinema forms.
+More information is available here. - In Hesse, a scheme was introduced in July and is aimed specifically at all cinema forms.
 Cinemas can receive up to €18,000 in support for programming, marketing and construction measures to help overcome the challenges of event management in the corona pandemic.
-500 fund packages will be awarded.
-In late September, the state of Rhineland-Palatinate has provided €500,000€ as part of a new funding line for arthouse cinemas.
+500 fund packages will be awarded. - In late September, the state of Rhineland-Palatinate has provided €500,000€ as part of a new funding line for arthouse cinemas.
 In the first round of funding, worth €114,723, eight cinemas were supported.
-Part of the fund comesfrom the Federal Government's Zukunftsprogramm Kino programme.
-It was announc GREECE Emergency financial aid was introduced by the Government targeting independent cinema owners, under two conditions: cinemas of 1 or 2 screens only, which have screened at least 2 Greek/European films in 2019-2020.
-The exact amount of this package is not yet clear.
-The Greek Film Centre has taken measures to support the sector, with a strict focus on film production.
-The Greek Ministry of Finance announced in late October that it would support cinemas and other event venues by subsidising a "significant percentage" of the potential box office.
-IRELAND Screen Ireland created an online FAQ listing all the key support schemes that are currently available.
+Part of the fund comesfrom the Federal Government's Zukunftsprogramm Kino programme. - It was announced on 6 November that North Rhine-Westphalia would support its cinemas with a €15m aid program, intended to benefit all cinemas in the state.
+The aid program will start from 1 January 2021.
+This support will take